hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

   {{ network | to_nice_yaml(indent=2,sort_keys=false) | indent(width=2) | trim }}
 ```

-The template creates a netplan configuration as shown in the Network
+The template creates a Netplan configuration as shown in the Network
 Configuration section above from the Ansible configuration.
 To this end, it
 converts the network configuration in the Ansible variable `network` to a yaml
-file that netplan can use.
+file that Netplan can use.
 So, the content of the `network` variable must be a
-valid netplan configuration (see Configuration below).
+valid Netplan configuration (see Configuration below).

 ### Playbook